-It is critical, for these reasons, that New York State pass comprehensive legislation that includes a broad definition that corresponds with the definitions in the federal TVPA.
-The TVPA Reauthorization specifically allows for state and local law enforcement to provide certification to the U.S. Department of Health and Human Services and the U.S. Bureau of Citizenship and Immigration Services that a trafficked person has cooperated with them regarding a trafficking crime that is defined consistently with the federal definitions.
+It is also critical, for the reasons stated above, that New York State pass comprehensive legislation that includes a broad definition that corresponds with the definitions in the federal TVPA, such as the definitions mentioned above.
+The TVPA Reauthorization of 2003 specifically allows for state and local law enforcement to provide certification to the U.S. Department of Health and Human Services and the U.S. Bureau of Citizenship and Immigration Services that a trafficked person has cooperated with them regarding a trafficking crime that is defined consistently with the federal definitions.
 Without corresponding definitions, trafficked persons who cooperate with state and local law enforcement will be unable to pursue their rights to immigration status and benefits as provided for under the TVPA and its Reauthorization.